dendronhq/dendron-site/vault/dendron.topic.keybindings.md

 ### Add, Reset and Remove

-- Add: Every command in VSCode can be bound to a keybinding, even if it doesn't have one
+- Add: Every command in VS Code can be bound to a keybinding, even if it doesn't have one
 - Reset: If you want to go back to a default binding, reset it
 - Remove: If you don't use an existing binding, you can remove it